 - Voice Complaints or Grievances: Each Member has the right to voice complaints about CBH or their care from a provider.
 Each Member has the right to file a grievance if you are unhappy about any decision made by CBH.
 Find out more about complaints and grievances here, or in Section 7 of the CBH Member Handbook.

-- Make Recommendations: Each Member has the right to make recommendations regarding CBH’s Members rights and responsibilities policies.
-(Set-up email account)
+- Make Recommendations: Each Member has the right to make recommendations regarding CBH’s Members Rights and Responsibilities Policy.

 - Free from Restraint or Seclusion: Each Member is guaranteed the right to be free of any restraint or seclusion used as a means of force, discipline, convenience or retaliation.